Larry-Cui/notebook/docs/immigration/840/ICL840week6.md

     - During a peer review of the commitment, does the applicant have a right to participate?
         - Under the current case law, your client does not have a right to attend and participate at the meeting.
 In *Bui v Canada (Citizenship and Immigration)*, [2019 FC 440 at paragraph 36](http://canlii.ca/t/hzrhg#par36){:target="\_blank"}, Justice LeBlanc writes:
             - [36]  In my view, the Panel was not required to invite the Applicant to attend the peer review.
 This process, I repeat, is to examine if Empowered had conducted due diligence in accepting the Applicant’s business proposal, and does not focus on the conduct of the Applicant.

+??? note "Self-Employed Persons Class"

+    - Foreign nationals who have the intention and ability to be self-employed in Canada and to make a “significant contribution” to either **cultural activities or athletics**.
+    - the Minister has paused intakes for the Self-Employed Persons Class as of **April 30, 2024**.
+    - the regulatory scheme for the Self-Employed Persons Class has two parts:
+        - A minimum eligibility requirement, namely that a foreign national fall within the definition of “self-employed person” in **subsection 88(1)**, and
+        - The ability to become economically established in Canada, which is determined according to a points system set out in **sections 102 to 105**.
+    - subsection 88(1) of the IRPR states:
+        - self-employed person means a foreign national who has relevant **experience** and has the **intention** and **ability** to be self-employed in Canada and to make a significant **contribution** to specified **economic activities** in Canada.
+    - In *Zhang v Canada (Citizenship and Immigration)*, [2019 FC 764](http://canlii.ca/t/j0ss1){:target="\_blank"}, Madam Justice Walker wrote that this definition has three requirements:
+        - relevant **experience**;
+        - the **intention and ability** to be self-employed in Canada; and
+        - the intention and ability to make a significant **contribution** to specified economic activities in Canada.
+    - If a worker operates with **significant autonomy**, takes on the risk of **loss** and the opportunity to **profit**, and **hires** people to assist them, they are likely to be considered self-employed.
+    - relevant experience, in respect of
+        - (a) a self-employed person, other than a self-employed person selected by a province, means a minimum of **two** years of experience, during the period beginning **five** years before the date of application for a permanent resident visa and ending on the day a determination is made in respect of the application, consisting of
+            - (i) in respect of **cultural activities**,
+                - (A) two one-year periods of experience in self-employment in cultural activities,
+                - (B) two one-year periods of experience in participation at a world class level in cultural activities, or
+                - (C) a combination of a one-year period of experience described in clause (A) and a one-year period of experience described in clause (B),
+            - (ii) in respect of **athletics**,
+                - (A) two one-year periods of experience in self-employment in athletics,
+                - (B) two one-year periods of experience in participation at a world class level in athletics, or
+                - (C) a combination of a one-year period of experience described in clause (A) and a one-year period of experience described in clause (B), and
+            - (iii) in respect of the purchase and management of a farm, two one-year periods of experience in the management of a farm; and
+        - (b) a self-employed person selected by a province, has the meaning provided by the laws of the province.
+    - The [operational instructions](https://www.canada.ca/en/immigration-refugees-citizenship/corporate/publications-manuals/operational-bulletins-manuals/permanent-residence/economic-classes/self-employed-persons/assessing-application-against-selection-criteria.html){:target="\_blank"} clarify how officers are to interpret “experience in self-employment” and “experience in participation at a world class level”:
+        - Self-employed experience in cultural activities or athletics will capture those traditionally applying in this category, for example, **music teachers, painters, illustrators, film makers, freelance journalists**.
+Beyond that, the category is intended to capture those people who work behind the scenes as a self-employed person, for example, **choreographers, set designers, coaches and trainers**.
+        - Participation at a world-class level in cultural activities or athletics intends to capture performers.
+This describes those who perform in the arts, and in the world of sport.
+“World class” identifies persons who are known internationally.
+It also identifies persons who **may not be known internationally but perform at the highest levels in their discipline**.
+    - Intention and Ability to be Self-Employed in Canada.
+The operational instructions states the following:
+        - (1) **sufficient funds** to launch their self-employment and support themselves and their family members; and
+        - (2) a demonstrated **past ability** to support themselves and their family members through their talents.
+    - “specific economic activities” of the Self-Employed Persons will be cultural activities, athletics, or the purchase and management of a farm.
+    - Significant Contribution".
+The operational instructions state the following:
+        - It is intended that the Self-Employed Persons Class enrich Canadian culture and sports.
+In other words, when applicants meet the test of experience and there is a reasonable expectation they will be self-employed, the test of significant contribution becomes relative.
+For example, a music teacher destined to a small town can be considered significant at the local level.
+Likewise, a freelance journalist who contributes to a Canadian publication will meet the test.

+??? note "Self-Employed Persons Class: Selection Criteria"

+    - the Self-Employed Persons Class is defined in subsection 100(1) IRPR as a class of persons
+        - who may become permanent residents on the basis of their ability to become economically established in Canada and
+        - who are self-employed persons within the meaning of subsection 88(1).
+    - Subsection **102(1)** sets out the five factors to be assessed in order to determine if a foreign national and their family members will be able to become economically established in Canada:
+        - **age**, for up to 10 points;
+        - **education**, for up to 25 points;
+        - **proficiency** in the official languages of Canada, for up to 24 points;
+        - **experience**, for up to 35 points; and
+        - **adaptability**, for up to 6 points.
+    - 108(1)(a) of the IRPR in turn states that applicants must receive the minimum number of points set by the Minister.
+The current minimum number of points that has been set is **35**.
+    - Section 109 of the IRPR sets out a power of **substituted evaluation**.

+??? note "Case Review"

+    - *Zhang v Canada (Citizenship and Immigration)*, [2019 FC 764](http://canlii.ca/t/j0ss1){:target="\_blank"}
+        - The applicant's annual income, benefits, the length of his time on contract with the school, and the fact that he did not coach players outside the school were indicative of an employment relationship.
+        - Madam Justice Walker states that the definition of relevant experience “requires a foreign national to establish participation at a world class level in athletics during the relevant period.
+It does **not require** the foreign national to establish **participation as a world class athlete** during that period.”
+    - *Wei v Canada (Citizenship and Immigration)*, [2019 FC 982](http://canlii.ca/t/j1n5n){:target="\_blank"}
+        - At paragraph 33, Justice Annis writes that “to make a significant contribution to Canadian culture, unless otherwise essential, it should not involve Chinese actors from China, or recourse to the Applicant's Chinese facilities in China to support filmmaking.
+In order to contribute significantly to the Canadian cultural economic scene, **all aspects of the production of the films should occur to the greatest extent possible in Canada**.”
+        - How can one establish an **ability** to make a significant contribution to specified economic activities in Canada?
+By demonstrating “the possession of the means to be able and to execute the project” (¶34)
+        - How can one establish an **intent** to make a significant contribution to specified economic activities in Canada?
+See paragraph 43: “[T]he test in section 88(1) of the IRPR for what might be described as “commitment or promised intention”, in combination with considering the applicable experience and ability factors, would require an applicant to persuasively demonstrate **past effort and commitment** of sufficient weight such that the officer may conclude that the applicant has demonstrated that he or she will likely proceed as a self-employed person after obtaining permanent resident status to implement the project, which will make a significant contribution to the specified cultural activity in Canada.
+Under normal circumstances, this will require a demonstration of significant **pre-application efforts** taken with a view to advancing a well-conceived, researched and executed project that indicates a serious possibility of economic success, such that it is unlikely that the applicant would not proceed with the project so long as permanent residency is obtained to enable this to happen under normal circumstances.”
+        - Five problems and advices:
+            - **Minimal role in production of film**: Provide detailed information of his role and responsibilities in past projects similar to those proposed to be undertaken in Canada.
+            - **Lack of detailed information on new project, including lack of budget**: Provide as much detail as possible for proposed venture as self-employed person in Canada, including timelines, budgets, who will be hired and how, and so on.
+            - **All workers and actors from China**: Set out concrete plans to hire Canadian workers and collaborate with Canadian businesses.
+Include budgets and, to the extent possible, proof of contact with proposed collaborators.
+            - **Failure to disclose past conviction for bribery**: Disclose any past convictions, or other issues that may raise concerns about inadmissibility.
+            - **Failure to show that permanent residence is necessary for the success of the project**: Set out concrete plans to hire Canadian workers and collaborate with Canadian businesses.
+Include budgets and, to the extent possible, proof of contact with proposed collaborators.

 ## Quizzes